-To illustrate how a "plea bargain" might be reached in a criminal case: suppose Dan is arrested and charged with two counts of aggravated assault/battery, based on his alleged use of a baseball bat in a street fight.
-A "plea bargain" might be reached in Dan's case in one of three ways:
+Suppose Dan is arrested and charged with two counts of aggravated assault/battery, based on his alleged use of a baseball bat in a street fight.
+A plea bargain might be reached in Dan's case in one of several ways:

-- 1) The prosecuting attorney handling the case approaches Dan and his attorney, and offers to allow Dan to plead guilty to a less serious charge, such as simple assault/battery or even disorderly conduct; or
+- The prosecuting attorney handling the case approaches Dan and his attorney and offers to allow Dan to plead guilty to a less serious charge, such as simple assault/battery or even disorderly conduct;

-- 2) Dan agrees to plead guilty to one charge or "count" of aggravated assault/battery, in exchange for dismissal of the second count; or
+- Dan agrees to plead guilty to one charge or "count" of aggravated assault/battery, in exchange for dismissal of the second count;

-- The government's evidence against Dan is so strong, and the injuries suffered by the assault victim so serious, that Dan agrees to plead guilty to the original charge of aggravated assault/battery, in exchange for a less severe sentence than he would likely receive if a jury found him guilty at trial.
+- The government's evidence against Dan is so strong, and the injuries suffered by the assault victim so serious, that Dan agrees to plead guilty to the original charge of aggravated assault/battery in exchange for a less severe sentence than he would likely receive if a jury found him guilty at trial; or

 - Dan agrees to certain facts in the case, such as his making of threats and his use of physical violence at the time of the incident and in exchange the prosecution offers to charge him with simple assault/battery instead of an aggravated charge.
 Dan's admission to those facts would relieve the prosecution from having to prove them at trial.

 Get Legal Help with Your Case and Potential Plea Bargain